apache/drill/_docs/configure-drill/121-configuring-cgroups-to-control-cpu-usage.md

                             cpu.cfs_period_us = 100000;
                             }
                      }
 **Note:** The cgroup name is specific to the Drill cgroup and does not correlate with any other configuration.
-You can give this group any name you prefer.
-The name drillcpu is used as an example.

 In the configuration example, the `cpu.shares` parameter sets the soft limit.
 The other two parameters, `cpu.cfs_quota_us` and `cpu.cfs_period_us`, set the hard limit.
 If you prefer to set only one type of limit, remove the parameters that do not apply.